 It is very hard to go through recovery alone.
 Support from family and friends can help a person make the decision to enter treatment and stick with it.

-Material adapted for PAStop by IRETA from "Medication-Assisted Treatment for Opioid Addiction: Facts for Families and Friends" by the Substance Abuse and Mental Health Services Administration (SAMHSA).
-Sponsored by the Commonwealth Prevention Alliance through funding made available by the Pennsylvania Commission on Crime and Delinquency (PCCD)
+Material adapted for PAStop by IRETA from "Medication-Assisted Treatment for Opioid Addiction: Facts for Families and Friends" by the Substance use disorder and Mental Health Services Administration (SAMHSA).

 Naloxone for Community Members in Pennsylvania

 What is Naloxone?